Mapastepec: Tourism

 The beaches of the Pacific coast are one of the main draws for tourists in the municipality.

 Ecological reserves constitute another point of interest.
 They include the El Triunfo Biosphere Reserve, with its cloud forest and tropical rainforest habitats, and the wetlands, coastal lagoons and mangroves of La Encrucijada Biosphere Reserve, which is also a Ramsar wetland site.

 According to information from the Ministry of Tourism, in the year 2000 the town of Mapastepec had five hotels with 53 rooms.

 Services

-Most of the services available in the municipality are found in the town of Mapestepec.
+Most of the services available in the municipality are found in the town of Mapastepec.
 These include public transportation, gas and service stations, hotels and restaurants, garages and repair shops, a hospital, clinics, and medical professionals.

 The town Mapastepec has a Rural Hospital with a number of medical units run by the Mexican Social Security Institute (Instituto Mexicano del Seguro Social, IMSS) under its IMSS Prospera program Health services provided include an emergency department, surgical facilities, a labor ward, a pediatrics department, a general hospital and laboratory services.